kaedejohnson/jerusalem_maps_epfl_dh405/README.md

 5. Replace filepaths in the second code cell of pipeline.ipynb if necessary.

 ### Processing
-You must setup correct paths in step #5.
-Steps from "3: Label combination" on, process one map at a time, specify the map name with varialble map_name_in_strec.
+You must setup correct paths in step #5 above.
+To run our pipeline only (not the mapKurator spotter), run cells from "3: Label combination" onward.
+This processes one map at a time, as specified by map_name_in_strec.

 ### Evaluation
-When you have the results from three maps, run evaluation section.
-Recalls and precisions for each methods will be printed.
+When you have the results from three maps (processed/strec/{map_name_in_strec}/fully_processed_labels.pickle), run cells from "4: Evaluation".
+Recalls and precisions for each map will be printed.

 ## Results:
-Please refer to our [Wiki page](https://fdh.epfl.ch/index.php/Extracting_Toponyms_from_Maps_of_Jerusalem) for detailed results and analysis.
+Please refer to our [Wiki page](https://fdh.epfl.ch/index.php/Extracting_Toponyms_from_Maps_of_Jerusalem) for detailed methods and analysis.